 - More than 30 rides and attractions

 Why it’s awesome: Star City is a large and popular amusement park with a great selection of rides and attractions to suit people of all ages.
 Many of the park’s attractions are indoors, with air-conditioning and shade, making it a great place whatever the weather.
-The high Ferris wheel provides terrific views.
+The high Ferris wheel provides terrific views and is a must-do on your Manila itinerary.
 The winter wonderland of Snow World lets visitors experience icy and snowy fun and it’s a top way to beat the heat.
 There are also two large theatres and cool water rides as well as a good choice of places to eat and drink.

 What to do there: Feel a shiver down your spine in the Dungeon of Terror, experience life on the seven seas on Pirate Adventure, learn more about scary folklore at Gabi ng Lagim, and journey back through the ages at Time Tunnel.
 Cool off and experience winter in Snow World, watch as magical creatures come to life in the Star Dome, get great pictures in the interactive Art Alive Museum, and feel tiny as you’re surrounded by super-sized objects in the Toy Chest.